dapr/docs/daprdocs/content/en/operations/observability/tracing/otel-collector/open-telemetry-collector.md

 description: "How to use Dapr to push trace events through the OpenTelemetry Collector."
 ---

 Dapr directly writes traces using the OpenTelemetry (OTEL) protocol as the **recommended** method.
-For observability tools that support OTEL protocol, you don't need to use the OpenTelemetry Collector.
+Run the Open Telemetry Collector on your hosting platform to send OTEL events to the observability tool that supports OTEL protocol.

 Dapr can also write traces using the Zipkin protocol.
-Previous to supporting the OTEL protocol, you could combine the Zipkin protocol with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) to send traces to observability tools such as AWS X-Ray, Google Cloud Operations Suite, and Azure App Insights.
-This approach remains for reference purposes only.
+Previous to supporting the OTEL protocol, you use the Zipkin protocol with the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) to send traces to observability tools such as AWS X-Ray, Google Cloud Operations Suite, and Azure Monitor.
+Both protocol approaches are valid, however OTEL is the recommended choice.

 ![Using OpenTelemetry Collect to integrate with many backend](/images/open-telemetry-collector.png)